BloomTech-Labs/CS8-randomizer/README.md

 #GET -- `/api/login` -- GET

 Authorization through JWT.
-Checks to see if user is valid, or already authorized.
+Checks to see if user is valid or already authorized.

 # POST -- `/api/login/` -- POST